adrian-evo/wdttc2/docs/levels.md

     "SILENT_RUN": to enable or disable the "*Welcome*" and "*Goodbye*" messages at the beginning and at the end of tasks execution.

+    "ICON_CLICK_BREAK_ON_OFF": to enable or disable the Break with a single click on the icon.

+    "ICON_DOUBLE_CLICK_CHECKIN_OUT": to enable or disable the Checkin and out with a double click on the icon.

+    "ICON_DOUBLE_CLICK_CONFIRMATION": to enable or disable a confirmation dialog for double click, so that to avoid accidental double click.

 "MY_DATA":

      "STANDARD_WORKING_TIME": "8 hours 30 minutes" (e.g. this working time includes